So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 - Draw a logical conclusion based on the information provided

-- Cite the sources in the footnotes, and in resources & bibliography sections.
+- Cite the sources in the footnotes and in the resources & bibliography sections.

 Tips: Edit the researched material multiple times to ensure the presented data is valid, credible, appropriate, and relevant.
 Although history projects are theoretical, you can use pictures, charts, infographics, newspaper cuttings, and more to make it authentic, engaging, and in-depth.